ibm-cloud-docs/CDN/cdn-example-code.md

 {: codeblock}

-## Example Code for creating a purge group
+## Example code for creating a purge group
 {: #create-group-example}

 This example will show how to create a purge group.